Germany and Spain oppose EU ban on Chinese telecom suppliers Huawei and ZTE

 What happened

-Germany and Spain are leading the charge against the European Commission's plans to ban Chinese technology suppliers, specifically Huawei and ZTE, from EU telecom networks.
-Their opposition comes as the Commission drafts new cybersecurity regulations that would restrict these suppliers.
-Both countries have expressed concerns about the potential economic repercussions from China if the ban is enforced.
+Germany and Spain are at the forefront of opposing the European Commission's plans to ban Chinese technology suppliers, specifically Huawei and ZTE, from EU telecom networks.
+Their resistance comes amid concerns about potential economic retaliation from China and the financial implications for developing AI infrastructure in Europe.
+The opposition was publicly declared on May 27, 2026, marking a significant moment in EU-China relations.

 The Context